Excellence in Airport Marketing, Communications and Customer Experience - Deadline Extended

-ACI-NA’s 2018 Excellence in Airport Marketing, Communications and Customer Service Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing and public relations.
-The winners will be announced during a gala awards presentation during the 2018 ACI-NA Marketing & Communications Conference in Ottawa, ON, November 14 - November 16, 2018.
+ACI-NA’s 2019 Excellence in Airport Marketing, Communications and Customer Service Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing and public relations.
+The winners will be announced during a gala awards presentation during the 2019 ACI-NA Marketing & Communications Conference in Miami, FL, November 6 - 8, 2019.

 SUBMISSIONS AND DEADLINES

 The ACI-NA Excellence in Marketing, Communications, and Customer Service Awards are comprised of 19 tactical award categories, encompassing three strategic disciplines of the profession.
 Awards are presented for best practices in marketing, communications and public relations, and customer service.

 ENTRY SUBMISSION PROCESS

 After the online account is established, choose the category you wish to enter from the drop-down menu.